ANTHROPOLOGY IS ABOUT YOU & EVERYONE

 Taught by Arnold Perey, PhD

-People, everywhere in the world, from the grasslands of Africa to the Pacific Islands, from the tents of Asia and Native America to New York City, are understood through the principles of Aesthetic Realism: we are all trying to like the world aesthetically, as a oneness of opposites — and yet we also want to look on it with contempt.
-We are kind and cruel, accurate and wild, powerful and delicate—trying to put together opposites in ourselves.
-Through Aesthetic Realism, anthropology becomes essential for us to know ourselves, see our unquestionable kinship to people everywhere, and do away with prejudice.
+People, everywhere in the world, from the grasslands of Africa to the tents of Asia and North America, are understood through the principles of Aesthetic Realism: we are all trying to like the world aesthetically, as a oneness of opposites.
+All humanity is alike: kind and cruel, accurate and wild, powerful and delicate—trying to put together opposites in ourselves.
+Through Aesthetic Realism, anthropology is essential knowledge for us to know ourselves and do away with prejudice.

 Three instances of how Aesthetic Realism shows people of different cultures are more alike than has been known:

 What Big Mistakes Do Even Smart Men Make?
 With a consideration of the African story “Maliane and the Water Snake” from Lesotho.
 About the Ethical Unconscious.
 The myth of the flood: discussing anthropology, the anthropologist, and a representative American woman, Daphne Baker.
 “How Much Feeling—and What Kind—Should a Man Have?”
 Discussing my life, the life of Fusiwe, a head man of the Yanomami People, and men of the United States